Television in Belgium: Flanders

-Telenet, the main cable network operator in Flanders, the northern region of Belgium, has around 25 analogue TV channels which are also available digitally on a DVB-C Multimedia Home Platform TV service.
+Telenet is the main cable network operator in Flanders, the northern region of Belgium.
+It has around 25 analogue TV channels which are also available digitally on a DVB-C Multimedia Home Platform TV service.
 In total about 80 TV channels are available digitally.
 This includes some TV channels that were already available in analogue and digital form: Prime (in Dutch) or BeTV (in French) are pay-TV operators broadcasting several SDTV channels over one DVB-C multiplex.
 Telenet is however pushing for their DVB-C channels as interactive Digital TV, using their cable network for uplink purposes.

 Current cable customers do not need to pay an extra subscription for about 35 digital channels, but they must purchase a set-top box in order to view these digital channels and use the interactive services.

-Telenet, the main cable operator in Flanders, also offers Dutch-language or Dutch-subtitled versions of Nick Jr., Boomerang, Cartoon Network, Eurosport, National Geographic Channel, E!, History, Animal Planet and Discovery Channel.
+Telenet offers Dutch-language or Dutch-subtitled versions of Nick Jr., Boomerang, Cartoon Network, Eurosport, National Geographic Channel, E!, History, Animal Planet and Discovery Channel.

 HDTV was expected from summer 2006, to coincide with the 2006 FIFA World Cup, but has not materialized.
 Despite Telenet, confirmed as part of its launch announcement of "Telenet Digital TV" on 16 June 2005 that it would sell HDTV set-top-boxes as of June 2006, HDTV capable set-top boxes for Telenet interactive digital TV were only available in December 2007.
 In 2009 Telenet already offered 15 HD channels on its digital network.

 From July 2005 Integan, a cable network operator in the outskirts of the city of Antwerp, is offering HDTV.
 Integan was fully integrated in the Telenet cable network from 2009 onwards.

 Brussels

-The main cable network operators in the Brussels Region are VOO and Telenet (after the acquisition of the Belgian operations and networks of Numéricable in 2017).
+The main cable network operators in the Brussels Region are VOO (owned by Orange Belgium since 2023) and Telenet (after the acquisition of the Belgian operations and networks of Numéricable in 2017).